René Veenstra: PEAR

 The PEAR (Peers and the Emergence of Adolescent Romance) survey among 2,000 high school students reveals that sexual relationships follow a long-chain pattern, shaped by a key social norm: young people avoid dating a friend's ex.
 Sexually active girls are more likely to lose friendships and face peer rejection, whereas this effect is absent for boys.
 However, both boys and girls gain popularity as they become more sexually active, highlighting a double standard in friendships but not in popularity.

 PEAR has also been used to examine how friendships influence homophobic attitudes.
 Heterosexual youth with LGBTQ friends report lower levels of homophobia, but gender plays a stronger role (girls are twice as likely as boys to have LGBTQ friends) than the friendships themselves, contradicting the contact hypothesis.

 Recognition

-He was a visiting professor at the Department of Psychology at the University of Turku, Finland (2007-2012).
-He is Associate Editor of Merrill-Palmer Quarterly.
+Veenstra was a visiting professor at the Department of Psychology at the University of Turku, Finland (2007-2012).
+He is associate editor of Merrill-Palmer Quarterly.
 He served as an editor of the Journal of Research on Adolescence from 2010 to 2016.
-He is an elected member of the Royal Netherlands Academy of Arts and Sciences, the Royal Holland Society of Sciences and Humanities and an elected fellow of the International Society for the Study of Behavioral Development.
+Veenstra was elected member of the Royal Netherlands Academy of Arts and Sciences in 2024.
+He is a member of the Royal Holland Society of Sciences and Humanities and an elected fellow of the International Society for the Study of Behavioral Development.
 He delivered keynote addresses at the 2nd World Anti-Bullying Forum and the 27th meeting of the International Society for the Study of Behavioral Development.
 He was the keynote speaker at the opening of the academic year 2022 in Groningen in the Martini Church.